solana-labs/token-list/README.md

   * `serumV3Usdc` and `serumV3Usdt` are the addresses of serum markets for your token (either paired with USDC or USDT)
   * `coingeckoId` is the string that appears as 'API id' on the corresponding coingecko page
 * it's recommended to not add your token as the final element to the list (second-to-last is best).
 This is because adding the token as the final element will create merge conflicts that are more difficult for maintainers to manually resolve.
+* please squash commits into a single commit for cleanliness

 Changes will be automerged.
 If automerge fails, you can click the 'Details' link for more information.